Solensia is a once-monthly, injectable monoclonal antibody therapy for the control of feline osteoarthritis (OA) pain

 The most commonly reported adverse events in a field study were vomiting and injection site pain

-Well-tolerated at 5X the label dose
+Safety evaluated at 5X the label dose

-Clinical safety studies showed that Solensia given at 5X the highest label dose every 4 weeks for 6 months was shown to be well-tolerated
+Clinical safety studies showed that Solensia given at 5X the highest label dose every 4 weeks for 6 months was shown to be well tolerated

 Allows more cats to be treated for longer

-DOSAGE & STORAGE
+DOSAGE AND STORAGE

 Take Control of Managing OA Pain